-Himalayan dishes Nepal depend on strong ingredients to resist cold weather conditions; buckwheat, barley, and dried meat such as Sukuti dominate the menus.
-Thakali cuisine Nepal, which actually originally belonged to the Mustang area, involves Dhindo (millet porridge) with spicy Gundruk fermented greens.
-Likewise, the Tibetan influence on Nepali cuisine is visible in Thukpa, which is a noodle soup enjoyed during winters.
+Himalayan dishes in Nepal depend on strong ingredients to resist cold weather conditions; buckwheat, barley, and dried meat such as Sukuti dominate the menus.
+Thakali cuisine in Nepal, which actually originally belonged to the Mustang area, involves Dhindo (millet porridge) with spicy Gundruk fermented greens.
+Likewise, the Tibetan influence on Nepali cuisine is visible in Thukpa, which is a noodle soup enjoyed during the winter.

 The Newari Bhoj or feast is one of the mainstays of Kathmandu Valley culture.
 Some dishes like Choila (marinated meat) and Yomari (rice dumplings) showcase Newari food of Nepal.
 During Indra Jatra street food festivals, squares get flooded with Sel Roti Nepal rice doughnuts and Juju Dhau king yogurt.

 Dal Bhat recipe Nepal is more than a meal; it’s a ritual.
-This lentil soup is enjoyed by locals with rice, vegetables, and Achar (pickle), while trekkers on the Everest Three High Passes trek, Makalu Base Camp trek or the Everest Base Camp trek food routes rely on its energy boosting properties.
+This lentil soup is enjoyed by locals with rice, vegetables, and Achar (pickle), while trekkers on the Everest Three High Passes trek, Makalu Circuit Trek or the Everest Base Camp trek food routes rely on its energy boosting properties.

 Momo Nepal is filled with chicken, veggies, or buff (buffalo).
-Originated by Tibetan traders, the Nepalese version is spicier.
+Originating from Tibetan traders, the Nepalese version is spicier.
 Learn how to make momo at home by yourself through cooking classes in Kathmandu.

 Yomari is a Newari dessert filled with molasses and symbolizes prosperity.
 Sel Roti Nepal ring shaped rice bread goes well with Nepali chiya, or spiced tea.